 Almond Extract: Usually used in small amounts, here almond extract helps to up the almond flavor and aroma.
 Yes, 1 teaspoon of almond extract is correct.

-Almond Meal: Coarsely ground up almonds, almond meal gives these shortbread cookies a crunchy texture.
+Almond Meal: Coarsely ground up almonds, almond meal gives these shortbread cookies a crisp texture.
 For a smoother look and texture, you can use almond flour instead.

 See the recipe card for a full list of ingredients and measurements.